marialuquea/ingredient_recommender_ai/README.md

 1. Download the project locally `$ git clone https://github.com/marialuquea/dme_miniProject.git`
 1. Open a terminal and change directory to the project folder `$ cd dme_miniProject`
 1. Create a new environment with `$ conda create -n dmeMiniProject python=3.8`.
 If you don't have conda installed, follow the insructions [here](https://github.com/uoe-iaml/iaml-labs/blob/master/README.md) on how to set up an environment.
+1. Activate environment `$ conda activate dmeMiniProject`
 1. Install all required modules `$ pip install -r requirements.txt`

+### To run the notebooks (Exploratory Data Analysis)
+1. `$ pip install jupyter` and then `$ jupyter notebook` and navigate through the folder until you open one of the notebooks in this directory

+### To run the program (Cuisine predictor and ingredient recommendation system)
-1. Run the main file and pass the required arguments
+1. Run the main file and pass the required arguments _(they are all optional)_
 ```
 $ python main.py [--render RENDER] [--verbose VERBOSE] [--task {cuisine,recommendation}] [--cuisine_model {random_forest,naive_bayes,svm}] [--load_or_train {load,train}] [--recommendation_model {baseline,knn_basic,knn_baseline,knn_with_means,knn_with_z_score,svd,svdpp,nmf}] [--baseline_method {als,sgd}] [--similarity {cosine,msd,pearson}]
 ```